Two Hilbert schemes in computer vision: Comparison morphisms

+If $X_1\cap X_2$ contains a doubled planar line, then $X_1$ and $X_2$ must be tangent along a ruling.
+Since $P_1\neq P_2$, the residual curve must be a smooth conic.

+Suppose $X_1\cap X_2=C\cup D$ with $C$ a smooth conic and $D$ a singular curve.
+We wish to show that $D$ is a doubled planar line.
+Since $D$ has degree $2$ in $\bP^3$, it must be the case that the reduced structure on $D$ is a line.
+The only doubled lines contained in a conic cone are planar: they are given by intersecting with the tangent plane along rulings.

-It remains to rule out a doubled conic.
+It remains to rule out the possibility that $X_1\cap X_2$ is a doubled conic.
 Note that a doubled conic is the intersection of $X_1$ with a doubled plane $2P\in\ms O_{\bP^3}(2)$.
 We can rule out this case if we can show that the pencil spanned by $X_1$ and a doubled plane not containing its cone point does not contain any more conic cones.
-This readily reduces to the following matrix calculation.
-We can represent the cone $X_1$ by the matrix
+We can represent the cone $X_1$ and an aribtrary doubled plane missing the cone point by the matrices